isomerpages/obs-oac/index.md

           link_url: https://www.singaporeoae.sg/resources/standards-and-guidelines/singapore-standard/
         - title: OAE Council Professional Development Research Study
           date: 28 February 2025
-          announcement: The OAE Council has completed a research study to gathering insights into the needs and issues of Singapore's OAE sector.
+          announcement: The OAE Council has completed a research study to gather insights into the professional development of Singapore's OAE sector.
             Findings will be published in April 2025.
           link_text: For more info, follow this link.
           link_url: https://www.singaporeoae.sg/resources/learninghub/insights